RaduMarcel/EspressoViews/README.md

 # EspressoViews

-EspressoViews is a standalone Java tool for reporting and data analysis from relational databases (RDBMS).
+EspressoViews is a standalone Java tool for data analysis and reporting from relational databases (RDBMS).

-This tool is built around a concept of defining reports made of many loosely linked SQL queries to cover vast areas of data schema and to display large amout of results in a human readable form.
+This tool is built around a concept whose aim is to cover vast areas of data schema and to display large volumes of data in a human readable form.

 ![](https://github.com/RaduMarcel/EspressoViews-/blob/master/DocImg/EspressoViewsImg1.png)

-In a nutshell, Espresso View merges the results of many SQL queries to a hierarchically structured result and displays it as a tree structure which can be manually expanded and collapsed.
+In a nutshell, EspressoViews merges the results of many SQL queries to a hierarchically structured result and displays it as a tree structure which can be manually expanded and collapsed.

+Check out the [Wiki-pages][Ideas] to learn more.

-Currently it supports "only" the Oracle and MySQL database servers.
+Currently it supports only the Oracle and MySQL database servers.

 ## **Which are the concepts of EspressoViews?**